marrow16/Binder/README.md

     'name': 'My first item'
 });
 ```
-will show output in the console of:-
+will show output in the console of:
 ```
 this.someTestProperty = foo
 Test says...
 Hello World!